Ponta Grossa: Sport

 The local football team is Operário Ferroviário Esporte Clube.
-There also use to be Ponta Grossa Esporte Clube between 1994 and 2003.
+There also used to be the Ponta Grossa Esporte Clube between 1994 and 2003.

 Public administration

 The municipal government is composed of an executive, headed by the Mayor and his Secretariat, and a legislative branch, represented by the City Council.
 The sitting mayor (term 2021–2024) is Elizabeth Schmidt (PSD).
 The Municipality of Ponta Grossa is composed of 14 aldermen (or is it 15) elected to four-year terms.